ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 was travelling in Canada for a project.
 Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college application essays.

-"You're learning a lot from Hero," said Brent's host mother, gesturing with a snail shell.
+"You're learning a lot from Past President Hero," said Brent's host mother, gesturing with a snail shell.
 "How to play chess, how to be a gentleman."
 She punched Hero's arm.
 They were old friends.

 ---